 This game became very popular on NON-VR regular PC use.
 The small dev team is essentially working on two versions of the game at the same time VR and Regular PC.
 There are many notable bugs, issues, and problems that come up.

 - The VR controls in Phasmophobia take some getting used to.

 - You cant adjust your height in VR.
 If you drop something you may not be able to pick it up as the floor is beneath your real floor

-- Microphone randomly shutting off for team players or not working on the start of the game
+- Microphones randomly shutting off for team players or not working at the start of the game

 - You will manually place your items on your belt.
 If you happen to miss the belt your items may drop through the floor and disappear.